Are Student Loans Dischargeable in Bankruptcy?

 Student Loans (also known as educational loans) are tricky because they come in different forms (federal or private) and have different rights and remedies to collect.

-Government student loan lenders can garnish wages and seize bank accounts without going through normal court procedures, but many of these loans can be dealt with through income based repayment programs and other means which can make repayment terms much easier.
+Government (Federal) student loan lenders can garnish wages and seize bank accounts without going through normal court procedures, but most of these loans can be dealt with through income based repayment programs and other means which can make repayment terms much easier.

-Private student loans must go through a more conventional lawsuit process before they can collect, but there are less discounted repayment options available.
+Private student loans on the other hand must go through a more conventional lawsuit process before they can collect, but there are no formal mandated repayment options available.

 How I Can Help With Your Student Loan Problems